Hábitat para la Humanidad Brazil

-The greatest needs are in the northeast and southeast areas of the country.In the cities, there is urban overcrowding and housing deterioration.
-It is estimatedthat more than 50 million Brazilians currently live in inadequate housing conditions.
-Most of these families have an income below the minimum wage of roughly US$350/month.
-According to data from several sources, 26 million people living in urban areas lack access to potable water, 14 million are not served by a trash collection service and 83 million are not connected to sewage systems.
+Brazil has between 6 and 8 million fewer houses than it needs, and peopleearning less than US$1,000 per month account for about 90% of this deficit.In the cities, there is overcrowding and housing deterioration.
+It is estimatedthat more than 50 million Brazilians live in inadequate conditions.
+According to data from several sources, 26 million people in urban areas lack access todrinking water, 14 million do not have trash collection services and 83 million are not connected to sewage systems.

 Rural areas in the northeast region are currently suffering the worst drought in the past 50 years.
 Access to water is a privilege that over 21 million people do not have.
 Women and children are forced to walk long distances to fetch water for their homes, often in sources where the water is untreated.

 Habitat’s contribution in Brazil

 To date, Habitat Brazil has helped build 5,000 homes, improved 2,045 homes, provided water access to 480 families and helped 2,420 families secure land tenure.
 Habitat Brazil through its participation in national platforms and networks such as the National Forum for Urban Reform and the National Cities Council, promotes public policies that benefit millions of people living in inadequate conditions.

 Building new houses: Habitat for Humanity Brazil works in partnership with the Brazilian government to build new houses for vulnerable families.
 Through the Minha Casa, Minha Vida (My House, My Life) program, Habitat Brazil is currently building 1,752 houses in three states.

 House improvements: Through microcredit loans and with the support of a technical assistance team, qualified masons and volunteers, mothers and fathers can guarantee a better future for their children and a safe and healthy home where they can study, rest and play.
 A total of 1,575 families have been served with urban repairs and renovations in Brazil in six different states.